lots-of-things/city2city/README.md

 [This notebook](dataprep.ipynb) has the map svg rendering and the neighborhood similarity calculation.

-# HELP NEEDED!
+# HELP defining the similarity metric!
 I'm currently trying to figure out a better way to normalize the similarity matrix.
-If you think you can help check out this Stack Exchange: https://datascience.stackexchange.com/questions/69034/is-there-a-way-to-normalize-a-similarity-matrix-by-row-and-column-in-a-way-such
+If you are knowledgeable in these mystical matters, check out this Stack Exchange: https://datascience.stackexchange.com/questions/69034/is-there-a-way-to-normalize-a-similarity-matrix-by-row-and-column-in-a-way-such